Vegetarianism: East Asia

+Early modern and modern era

 Labeling is mandatory in India to distinguish vegetarian products (green) from non-vegetarian products (brown).

 Following the Christianization of the Roman Empire in late antiquity, vegetarianism practically disappeared from Europe, as it did elsewhere, except in India.
 Several orders of monks in medieval Europe restricted or banned the consumption of meat for ascetic reasons, but none of them eschewed fish.
 Moreover, the medieval definition of "fish" included such animals as seals, porpoises, dolphins, barnacle geese, puffins, and beavers.
 Vegetarianism re-emerged during the Renaissance, becoming more widespread in the 19th and 20th centuries.
 In 1847, the first Vegetarian Society was founded in the United Kingdom; Germany, the Netherlands, and other countries followed.
 In 1886, the vegetarian colony Nueva Germania was founded in Paraguay, though its vegetarian aspect would prove short-lived.
 The International Vegetarian Union, an association of the national societies, was founded in 1908.
 In the Western world, the popularity of vegetarianism grew during the 20th century as a result of nutritional, ethical, and—more recently—environmental and economic concerns.

+Virchand Gandhi was the official delegate representing Jainism at the first World's Parliament of Religions in Chicago in 1893.
+He was one of the first historical figures to defend Jain vegetarianism on a global stage to a Western audience.
+Gandhi systematically dismantled the contemporary Western assumption that vegetarianism led to physical weakness, successfully reframing the Jain diet in the West as a highly rational, scientifically grounded, and compassionate lifestyle.
+Shrimad Rajchandra, the spiritual mentor of Mahatma Gandhi advocated against animal sacrifice and encouraged him to abandon violence in the name of sacrifice.